 If you are a member of Julia’s Violin Academy, you can find downloadable PDFs of these books in the “resources section”.

-1. Scale System: Scale Exercises in All Major and Minor Keys for Daily Study
+- Scale System: Scale Exercises in All Major and Minor Keys for Daily Study

 If you have learned the 5 most common 3-octave scales, you can have a look at other scale exercises and less common scales.
-I do recommend getting started with the F Major scale.
+I do recommend getting started with the F Major scale. - After that, you can take a random scale (preferably a scale in which you are also currently practicing one of your pieces) and practice the following Sevcik exercises

-1. Exercise No. 1 – Make sure to keep your fingers all on one string
+- Exercise No. 1 – Make sure to keep your fingers all on one string

-2. Exercise No. 5 – Learn the 3rd Octave Scale – First 4 bars
+- Exercise No. 5 – Learn the 3rd Octave Scale – First 4 bars

-3. Exercise No. 5 – Bar 5-13 – Learn to Play the 3-Octave Arpeggio’s
+- Exercise No. 5 – Bar 5-13 – Learn to Play the 3-Octave Arpeggio’s

-• Sevcik Violin Studies – Opus 8: Changes of Position and Preparatory Scale Studies
+- Sevcik Violin Studies – Opus 8: Changes of Position and Preparatory Scale Studies

-Practice the exercises in the following order:
+Practice the exercises in the following order:- Exercise #1

-• Exercise #8
+- Exercise #8

-• and Exercise #10
+- and Exercise #10

 If you are working on the exercises, you might notice that it gets harder to get a beautiful tone out of your violin.
 Sometimes it might sound “squeaky”.
 This problem can normally get solved by moving the contact point of the bow closer to the bridge of the violin.